Garbage in, garbage out: why your AI pilot cohort is everything

 That's what before-and-after actually looks like.

-An AI pilot is risk management.
-That's rational.
+An AI pilot is a rational risk management tool.

 But a poorly designed AI pilot trades one risk for another by generating data that feels like proof and isn't.
 That's why it's so important to choose the pilot group carefully.
 Define success upfront and measure it properly.